chloeam/blank-slate/blog/_posts/2015-08-14-blur-filter.md

 <img class="blur" src="/img/stationery/cover.png" alt="Photo with fuzzy edges">

 #### HTML
-{% highlight html %}
+{% highlight html linenos %}
 <img class="blur" src="/img/stationery/cover.png">
 {% endhighlight %}

 #### SASS
-{% highlight sass %}
+{% highlight sass linenos %}
 .blur
   -webkit-filter: blur(4px)
   filter: blur(4px)
 {% endhighlight %}

 This is because towards the edge of the photo, the blur filter pulls in the pixels surrounding the image and includes them in the blur effect.

 ## The Solution

 In order to get crisp edges, there are a couple steps we need to take.
 We essentially want to hide the edges of the photo, so we can scale it up a little and put a container around it to hide the overflow of the fuzzy edges.

 <div class="demonstration">
 	<div class="blur-wrapper">